radish-es/academic-web/content/courses/Property/readings/week1.md

 - Your rights and responsibilities related to [accommodations, plagiarism and maintaining an inclusive classroom](../../admin/syllabus#accommodations).

-I will highlight some key points at the beginning of this week's class meeting and make time for your questions about the syllabus.
-If questions arise as your read the syllabus for the first time, you can submit them to me ahead of time (anonymously) using the form below.
+I will highlight some key points for these materials at the beginning of this week's class meeting and make time for your questions about the syllabus.
+If questions arise as you read the syllabus for the first time, you can submit them to me (anonymously) ahead of time using the form below.

 {{% callout note %}}